asolanki/adarshandkirsten/README.md

 4. Run process_images.py to automatically scale-down images/videos and generate thumbnails
 5. Run sync_posts.py to automatically generate the post (will be stored at /posts/{post_name}.html)
 6. Push changes to main branch, changes should be autodeployed in a few minutes.

+## How to edit a post
+1. Determine what the short post_name is by finding the post in /posts or in posts.yaml (e.g "singapore")
+2. Add any new images/videos to/img/{post_name}/raw
+3. Edit posts.yaml, adding references to the new images and videos where needed, and adding any text content.
+4. Run process_images.py to automatically scale-down images/videos and generate thumbnails
+5. Run sync_posts.py to automatically generate the post (will be stored at /posts/{post_name}.html)
+6. Push changes to main branch, changes should be autodeployed in a few minutes.